 While it may seem like choosing toys for toddlers should be easy, as you walk into a toy store today, the only thing that’s easy is feeling overwhelmed.
 There is a huge array of toys that have been developed for the toddler market.
 How do you choose which are right for young children?
 How can you tell which are high quality and which will last?
 Which will engage your child’s interest for more than a few days or weeks?
 Below are some ideas for choosing toys that will grow with your child, challenge them, and nurture their overall development (their thinking, physical, language and social-emotional skills).

 Choose toys that can be used in a variety of ways.

 Toddlers love to take apart, put back together, pull out, put in, add on, and build up.
-Choose toys that are “open-ended” in the sense that your child can play many different games with them.
+Choose toys that are “open-ended” in the sense that they can play many different games with them.
 For example, wooden blocks or chunky plastic interlocking blocks can be used to make a road, a zoo, a bridge, or a spaceship.
-Toys like this spark your child’s imagination and help him develop problem-solving and logical thinking skills.
+Toys like this spark their imagination and help them develop problem-solving and logical thinking skills.

 - Examples: Blocks, interlocking blocks, nesting blocks or cups, and toys for sand and water play

-Look for toys that will grow with your child.
+Look for toys that will grow with them.

-We all have had the experience of buying a toy that our child plays with for two days and never touches again.
+We all have had the experience of buying a toy that a child plays with for two days and never touches again.
 You can guard against that by looking for toys that can be fun at different developmental stages.
-For example, small plastic animals are fun for a young toddler who may make a shoebox house for them, while an older toddler can use them to act out a story she makes up.
+For example, small plastic animals are fun for a young toddler who may make a shoebox house for them, while an older toddler can use them to act out a story they make up.